packagist/private-packagist-docs/docs/synchronizations-faq.md

 ### How to migrate a synchronization from GitHub to Bitbucket?

 1. Add a new synchronization with your Bitbucket workspace.
+2. Ensure that all members keep the access to the packages by following:  ["Accessing packages from Synchronizations across multiple integrations"](#accessing-packages-from-synchronizations-across-multiple-integrations)
-2. Delete the packages that were created by the GitHub synchronization.
+3. Delete the packages that were created by the GitHub synchronization.
 You can filter by the GitHub synchronization on the package list page and then you can delete the packages from that list.
-3. Make sure the new synchronization with your Bitbucket workspace successfully ran.
+4. Make sure the new synchronization with your Bitbucket workspace successfully ran.
 In case the old synchronization was primary, you need to promote the new synchronization to primary.
 Otherwise you won't be able to delete your old synchronization.
 Please refer to ["What happens if you promote a synchronization to a primary synchronization?"](#what-happens-if-you-promote-a-synchronization-to-a-primary-synchronization) for more details about promoting a synchronization to primary.
-4. Delete the old synchronization from GitHub.
+5. Delete the old synchronization from GitHub.

 You can follow the same steps above in case you want to migrate from Bitbucket to GitLab or the other way around.